Rio Branco Esporte Clube

 Rio Branco Esporte Clube, more commonly referred to as Rio Branco de Americana or simply Rio Branco, is a Brazilian football club based in Americana, São Paulo.
-The team compete in Campeonato Paulista Segunda Divisão, the fourth tier of the São Paulo state football league.
+The team competes in Campeonato Paulista Série A3, the third tier of the São Paulo state football league.

 The club's home colours are white and black and the team mascot is a tiger.

 History

-On August 4, 1913, the club was founded as Sport Club Arromba.
+On 4 August 1913, the club was founded as Sport Club Arromba.
 Rio Branco's first board of directors was composed by João Truzzi, who was one of the club's founders, and by 26 other people.
 In 1917, the club was renamed to Rio Branco Football Club, after the Baron of Rio Branco.

 In 1922 and in 1923, the club won the Campeonato Paulista do Interior.
 During the final years of the 1940s, the club's football section was closed.

 In 1961, the club's name was translated to the Portuguese language, becoming Rio Branco Futebol Clube.
 In April, 1979, Rio Branco and another local team, called Americana Esporte Clube, fused, and the club's football section was reactivated.

 In 1990, the club was the runner-up of the Campeonato Paulista Second Division, being promoted to the following year's first division.
 In 1993, Rio Branco finished in the sixth place of Campeonato Paulista, only behind the bigger teams.
 In 2001, the club finished in the sixth place of Campeonato Paulista again, and almost went to the semifinals.
 One year after, without the bigger teams of the state, the 'Tiger' obtained the 3rd place of Campeonato Paulista.

 Rio Branco Esporte Clube stayed for seventeen years in the first division of Campeonato Paulista.
 But in 2007, the team was relegated to the second division (Série A-2), after losing two out of the last three games, the club was defeated by São Bento and Rio Claro but beat São Caetano.